flatsiedatsie/domoticz-aurora-theme/readme.md

 ## Installing

-On your Raspbery Pu, go into the Domoticz directory via the terminal:
+On your Raspberry Pi, go into the Domoticz directory via the terminal:

 ```
 cd domoticz/www/styles